kaivennemann/PowerProver/README.md

 ### Short-Term

-- lexer + parser for inputs
-    - input sanitizer (no inputs longer than set number of vars)
+- input sanitizer (no inputs longer than set number of vars, no $ signs)
 - use OCaml modules
 - get API up and running
 - read into Lwt library